kula/restic-system-backups/clients/README.md

 Side note: there's got to be a term for what I'm trying to do with directories, and I'm sure it isn't 'unrolling', but that's what's stuck in my head thus far.

+## Miscellaneous bits

-`daily-restic-backups` is a little wrapper that demonstrates its usage, and is suitable for a daily backup cron job.
+* `daily-restic-backups` is a little wrapper that demonstrates its usage, and is suitable for a daily backup cron job.
+* `restic-wrapper` is a convenience wrapper that sucks in /etc/restic/environ before running restic.